waffledood/learn-js/notes/javascript-p4.md

 ## Implementing Modules using ES6 Syntax

 Article on implementing modules in a browser’s runtime environment using ES6 modules syntax.
+The link to the full article can be found [here](https://www.codecademy.com/paths/full-stack-engineer-career-path/tracks/fscp-22-javascript-syntax-part-iii/modules/wdcp-22-learn-javascript-syntax-modules/articles/implementing-modules-using-es-6-syntax).

 ### What are Modules?